Ankouno/SMW-Data/Glitch List.md

 * While turning on Yoshi, one of Mario's feet is non-existant and can be seen through.
 * Mario can still be knocked off of Yoshi by a Boo ceiling even when he has a star.
 * While Yoshi is laying an egg, you can press X or Y repeatedly while riding him to play his tongue sound.
+* Attempting to spinjump off Yoshi on the frame he lays an egg will cause the spinjump sound to play, but Mario won't actually dismount.
 * If you stick out Yoshi's tongue before Mario hits a goal tape, you can duck or stand up during the walk animation as long as it's out.
 * Yoshi can still duck or even spit out sprites during any period where the game is temporarily frozen from $9D (including keyholes).
 * When spawning multiple Yoshis, the newest Yoshi will hatch twice as fast as the last-hatched Yoshi.